lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 .map{|ar| ar.map{|a| case a; when 2; "N"; when 1; "W"; when 0; "P"; end }}
 .map{|ar| "|" + (ar.join "|") + "|"}.reverse.join("\n")
 ```

-No words about code quality, you could do it better, yes.
+No words about code quality, you could write it better, yes.
 But it works and it gives you this table.

 Let me add values and description or names for these combinations.